Endcliffe Park: Monuments

 The park features three monuments dedicated to Queen Victoria.
 Near the entrance is a statue of Queen Victoria and midway up the path towards Whiteley Woods is an obelisk also in honour of Queen Victoria.
 Both originally stood at the top of Fargate in Sheffield city centre.
 In the centre of the park, enclosed by railings, is a pile of rocks arranged to form a dolmen.
 The top stone has a coat of arms and an inscription which refers to the founding of the park.

 A tree planted by the Lord Mayor of Sheffield to commemorate Queen Victoria's Jubilee stands near her statue.

 There is also a memorial stone marking the crash site of the USAAF B-17 Flying Fortress "Mi-Amigo" with a description board, installed by the Parks Department ahead of the 75th anniversary.
 The stone was put in place in 1969 after a fund-raising drive by the Sheffield branch of the Royal Air Force Association, who have since organised the annual service of remembrance.
 Ten American oak trees, one per airman, were planted by the City Council in 1969 and since then, if any have needed replacing, another tree has been planted in advance, as happened in 2019/20.

 Facilities and events

 The park has a playground which was revamped in 2008 which has many attractions for children.
 The park also includes a parkour training facility which was built in 2014, funded by the Sheffield Parkour Movement group.
 There is also an outdoor gym area which includes pull up bars and self-weighted machines.
 All these facilities are currently free to use.

 There is also a family-friendly cafe which is open daily, serving a wide range of food and drinks.
 There are also toilet facilities and a small children's amusement area next to the cafe.

 The park often hosts many events in the summer, such as circuses, musical events and a fair; including the Easter duck race event.
 The Folk in the Forest music festival is held in the park during the Tramlines Festival.
-The Sheffield Hallam parkrun takes place weekly.
+The Endcliffe parkrun takes place weekly Every Saturday at 9:00am.